heirquiles/victors-portfolio/README.md

 # victors-portfolio
-My portfolio, created as an assignment for PDX Code Guild
+My portfolio, created as an assignment for PDX Code Guild and maintained to display my projects and prowess as I progress through my career.